dhutchdsp/526_Final_Project/README.md

 parseData.py was a simple script that I wrote that would read through all output from the receiver program and filter out all duplicated GPS points in order to make the maps more readable.

+TestDataIn contains the raw output from the tests.
+TestDataOut contains the data after removing duplicate points.

 This project didn't rely on a lot of coding/implementation and instead was mostly focused on the experimentaion side of things.